EC-Release/oci/k8s/README.md

         # the "remote" keypair indicates the vlan deployment strategy.
 When default to true,
         # the vlan setup will ignore the "ips" setting, and instead simulate only the "ports"-
         # setting via a series of service/pod remote to the client application.
 In the remote-
-        # scenario, to make the "ips" setting working correcly, it is up to the client application's-
+        # scenario, it is subject to the client app's configuration in its respective pod in order-
-        # configuration in its respective pod.
+        # to make the "ips" setting work correcly.
 Otherwise the setup will deploy the plugin artifact-
         # along with the ips/ports setting, and have a direct interaction with the local loopback-
         # interface at the parental pod.
         remote: true